rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Deep-Linking.md

 A common deep link that can be found on the Web is the "mailto://" schema.
 If a user clicks the link, the mail client opens and automatically sets up a new mail where the receiver mail is automatically filled based on the link's content.

+## Supported Platforms

+Deep links can only be registered for installed apps, e.g. on the following platforms:

+- Universal Windows Platform
+- Android
+- iOS

+In particular, this feature does not supported testing in the Unity editor and on Standalone builds.

 ## Usage

 Follow these steps to integrate deep linking into your application:

+1. In the Player Settings of your target platform, register the deep link scheme.
+   More information can be found in [Unity's documentation](https://docs.unity3d.com/Manual/enabling-deep-linking.html).
+   You only need to follow the the instructions for your specific platform - the code examples are already handled by the given deep linking service.
-1. Add a <xref:i5.Toolkit.Core.DeepLinkAPI.DeepLinkingService> to your application, e.g. in a [service bootstrapper](Service-Core.md#bootstrappers).
+2. Add a <xref:i5.Toolkit.Core.DeepLinkAPI.DeepLinkingService> to your application, e.g. in a [service bootstrapper](Service-Core.md#bootstrappers).

    ```[C#]
    DeepLinkingService service = new DeepLinkingService();
    ServiceManager.RegisterService(service);
    ```
-2. Add the <xref:i5.Toolkit.Core.DeepLinkAPI.DeepLinkAttribute> to a method that should react to a deep link.
+3. Add the <xref:i5.Toolkit.Core.DeepLinkAPI.DeepLinkAttribute> to a method that should react to a deep link.
    When specifying the attribute, set the path to which it should react, e.g. "myDeepLink" if it should react to deep links like "i5://myDeepLink".
    The path is case-insensitive.